-ANNUAL REPORT PURSUANT TO SECTION 13 OF FOR THE FISCAL YEAR END O OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File ESCALADE, INC (Exact name of registrant (LAACT NAME OF REGISTRANT AS SPECIFIED IN 115 CHARLER) INDIANA 13-2739290 (STATE OF INCORPORATION) (I.R.S.
-EIN) 817 Maxwell Ave, Evansville, Indiana 47711 (Address of Principal Executive Office) (ZIP CODE) 812-467 (Registrant's 7-4449 s Telephone Number) Securities registered pursuan T TO SECTION 12(B) OF THE ACT COMMON STOCK, No PAR VALUE THE NASDAQ STOCK MARKET LLC (Title of Class) (Name of Exchange on Which Registered) Securities registered pursuant to SECTION 12(G) OF THE ACT: NONE Indicate by check mark if the registrant is a well-known seasoned issuer, as Yes \square No \boxtimes DEFINED IN RULE 405 OF THE SECURITIES Indicate by check mark if the registrant is not required to file reports pursual Yes \square No \boxtimes ANT TO SECTION 13 OR SECTION 15(D) OF THE ACT Indicate by check mark whether the registrant (1) has filed all reports required 1934 during the preceding 12 months (or for such shorter period that the registing requirements for the past 90 days.
-Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically required to be submitted and posted pursuant to Rule 405 of Regulation registrant was required to submit and post such files).
-Yes \boxtimes No \square INDICATE BY CHECK MARK IF DISCLOSURE OF DELINQUENT FILERS PURSUANT TO ITEM 4 THE BEST OF REGISTRANT'S KNOWLEDGE, IN DEFINITIVE PROXY OR INFORMATION STA AMENDMENT TO THIS FORM 10-K. INDICATE BY CHECK MARK WHETHER THE REGISTRANT IS A LARGE ACCELERATED FILER COMPANY.
-SEE THE DEFINITIONS OF "LARGE ACCELERATED FILER," "ACCELERATED FILER."
-Large accelerated filer Accelerated filer \square Non-accelerated filer \square (do not check if a smaller reporting company) Smaller reporting company $lacktriangle$ Indicate by Checkmark whether the registrant is a shell company (as defined in Yes \square N_0 \boxtimes IN RULE 12 B-2 OF THE EXCHANGE ACT).
-Aggregate market value of common stock held by nonaffiliates of the regist NASDAQ Global Market: \$53,581,482 Trant as of July $14,2012$ based on the closing sale price as reported on the
+1 3 For the Fiscal Year End ded December 28, 2013 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 C For the transition period from Commission File e Number 0-6966 ICORPORATED as specified in its charter) Indiana 13-2739290 (State of incorporation) (I.R.S.
+EIN) 817 Maxwell Ave, Evansville, Indiana 47711 (Address of Principal Executive Office) (Zip Code) 67-4449 lephone Number) Securities registered pursua nt to Section 12(b) of the Act Common Stock, No Par Value (Title of Class) The NASDAQ Stock Market LLC (Name of Exchange on Which Registered) Securities registered pursuant to section 12(g) of the Act: NONE Indicate by check mark if the registrant is a well-known seasoned issue Yes \square No \boxtimes er, as defined in Rule 405 of the Securities Indicate by check mark if the registrant is not required to file reports pure Yes \square No \boxtimes suant to Section 13 or Section 15(d) of the Act Indicate by check mark whether the registrant (1) has filed all reports re of 1934 during the preceding 12 months (or for such shorter period the subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square equired to be filed by Section 13 or 15(d) of the Securities Exchange Act the registrant was required to file such reports), and (2) has been Indicate by check mark whether the registrant has submitted electronic File required to be submitted and posted pursuant to Rule 405 of Registrant the registrant was required to submit and post such files).
+Yes ulation S-T during the preceding 12 months (or for such shorter period Indicate by check mark if disclosure of delinquent filers pursuant to contained, to the best of registrant's knowledge, in definitive proxy or ir 10-K or any amendment to this Form 10-K. ⊠ er, an accelerated filer, or a non-accelerated filer, or a smaller reporting I filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ (do not check if a smaller reporting company) Smaller reporting company ⊠

+Yes ☐ No 区

+Indicate by checkmark whether the registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act).

+Aggregate market value of common stock held by nonaffiliates of the registrant as of July 13, 2013 based on the closing sale price as reported on the NASDAQ Global Market: \$65,652,427

-The number of shares of Registrant's common stock (no par value) outstanding as of February 12, 2013: 13,438,435.
+The number of shares of Registrant's common stock (no par value) outstanding as of February 12, 2014: 13,663,539.